 God made us preservers of His Word, His love, His truth.

-> What story is embedded in your life?
+What story is embedded in your life?
 How do you testify about yourself to yourself?
-Becoming self-aware as opposed to being self-absorbed requires that you sift through the wheat and chaff of your life story.
-God told Janine that as an adult, she was no longer trapped in a dangerous childhood.
-He gave her the belt of truth, and she has begun to wear it.
+Becoming self-aware as opposed to being self-absorbed requires that you sift through the wheat and chaff of your life stories.
+God told Janine that as an adult, she is no longer trapped in a dangerous childhood.
+He gave her the belt of truth, and now she wears it.
 What stories do you wear that no longer fit?

-> Here is a poem I wrote in grad school.
+Here is a poem I wrote in grad school.
 It seems prophetic now, over 20 years later.

 The tulips in the vase full of fresh water

 But this is where the bespectacled head

 saves us, peering around the corner

 Nothing is lost, he says.
 It just